What's the Difference Between Minnesota Family Council and Minnesota Family Institute?

 Minnesota Family Council (MFC) is an issue advocacy organization that provides a strong and respected voice for biblical principles in the legislature and engages the Christian community across Minnesota to advocate on behalf of those values and hold elected officials accountable for their actions.
 With our grassroots network, MFC works to secure the sanctity of human life, protect marriage, defend parental rights, promote school choice, defend religious freedom and eradicate pornography and gambling in our society.
 As a 501(c)(4) advocacy organization, gifts to MFC are NOT tax-deductible.

 Minnesota Family Institute (MFI), our educational subsidiary, provides biblical worldview and Christian citizenship training, issue research and analysis, and non-partisan voter education and participation support for our church network and grassroots constituents.
-In addition, Northstar Legal Center, operating as a project of MFI, provides continuing legal education for attorneys and networks with local and national allies to uphold biblical principles and religious liberty in the courts.
 As a 501(c)(3) educational organization, gifts to MFI ARE tax-deductible.

 Minnesota Family Institute Policy on Political Activities: